SimonTreillou/WaveResolvingCROCO/README.md

 ### 02-onlineparticletracking
 - Test of the module ```FLOATS``` in a wave-resolving simulation.
+- Deprecated now, and removed from the CROCO source code.

 ### 03-frequencydependantangle
 - Extend the wavemaker capacity to have frequency-dependant wave angles.